$\sigma$-matching and interchangeable structures on truncated polynomial algebras: -matching, interchangeable and totally compatible structures on id-matching, interchangeable and totally compatible structures on ( C n[x], .)

-Therefore, we can conclude that if $\cdot$ and $\star$ are \textit{id}-matching and algebra with the product $\cdot$ is null-filiform, then the product $\star$ is determined by\eqref{int6}.
+Therefore, we can conclude that if $\cdot$ and $\star$ are $\id$-matching and algebra with the product $\cdot$ is truncated polynomial algebra, then the product $\star$ is determined by \eqref{int6}.
 We denote by $Id(\alpha_1,\dots,\alpha_n)$ the class of algebras with such multiplications, that is,

 In the following lemma, we provide a criterion for determining when two algebras from the class \eqref{int7} are isomorphic.